Paul McCartney Leads 2023 Tributes to Wings Guitarist Denny Laine: ‘A Great Talent’

 Paul

 An all-star benefit concert was held on November 27, 2023, to raise needed funds for Laine to pay his mounting medical bills.
 A band member organized The Benefit Concert For Denny Laine featuring an all-star lineup that included former Wings members Denny Seiwell and Laurence Juber, along with Micky Dolenz, Peter Asher, and others.
 The sold-out concert took place at the famed Troubadour in West Hollywood.
-It’s available to watch here.
+Our review is here.

 Laine had been battling lung issues following a bout with Covid-19.
 His wife is seeking financial help from fans and on September 21, 2023, she started a GoFundMe page as he didn’t have health insurance since he was without a Green card.
 The British-born musician resided in North Naples and his condition made him unable to fly to the U.K. for health care.